 An ancillary proceeding occurs when a non-Florida resident dies leaving Florida property that does not pass by title or operation of law, including real or personal property, credits due from Florida residents, or liens on property in Florida.
 Ancillary proceedings are required whether a decedent dies with or without a Will.

 What is a trust?
 A trust is a contractual arrangement whereby someone (the trustee) manages property on behalf of someone else (the grantor).
 The trustee has a fiduciary duty to the beneficiaries of the trust.
 Like many things in life, trusts come in different forms and shapes.
 Broadly speaking, trusts are either revocable or irrevocable.
 Further, trusts can be a “grantor” trust or “non-grantor” trust.
 A trust can be established during your lifetime (intervivos) or upon your death (testamentary).

-The easiest way to think about a trust is to envision it as a box into which you place property.
-The trustee watches over the box until its contents are to be taken out (distributed) for the beneficiary.
+The easiest way to think about a trust is to envision it as a treasure chest into which you place property.
+The trustee watches over the treasure chest until its contents are to be taken out (distributed) for the beneficiary.

 Revocable living trust (“RLT”).
 A RLT provides for your needs during your lifetime and upon your death, provides for the distribution of the trust property or it continues on as an irrevocable trust for the beneficiaries.
 Learn more about RLT’s by visiting our blog posting on this topic: